ethanbutler/botler/README.md

 #### Why is `node_modules` being tracked?

-Because I'm also deploying this to Heroku and I'm too scared to add it to the `.gitignore.`
+Because I'm also deploying this to Heroku and I'm too scared to add it to the `.gitignore.` I did ignore my Twitter API keys though!
+That's a thing.

-I'm bad at programming.